A New Instability of the Topological black hole: Introduction

 These black holes are dual to CFT states on the surface $M^{d-2}$ at a particular value of the temperature related to the length scale of $M^{d-2}$.
 It is possible to find other solutions where the temperature can be varied independently \cite{topbh}.
 These are the negative curvature analogues of the Schwarzschild solution with finite mass \cite{topbh}.
 We will focus on the "massless" case, which is locally AdS, where the geometry is relatively simple and it is possible to make precise analytic statements.
 The stability of these black holes with respect to metric perturbations were studied in \cite{birmingham} (using the formalism of \cite{ishibashi}), where they were shown to be stable.
 Similar studies were performed in \cite{Dias, GibbonsHartnoll, Wang:2001tk,Koutsoumbas:2008yq,Aros:2002te}, although the particular scalar instability that we will present here was not discussed.

 Our goal here is to generalize this analysis to consider other sorts of matter in the bulk.
 We will focus on scalar fields of negative mass-squared.
 In section 2 we will show that there is a range of values of $m^2$ where global AdS is stable, but the topological black hole is unstable.
 This is despite the fact that the topological black hole is locally AdS; the essential observation is that certain modes which are typically discarded as non-normalizable in global AdS become normalizable once we perform the quotient to obtain the topological black hole.
+We will only discuss the linear instability and not its end-point.
+However, the authors of \cite{Dias} numerically constructed the backreacted solution for a particular mass in $AdS_5$ and we expect such hairy black holes to be the type of solutions found as the endpoints of these instabilities.

 The precise form of the instability will depend on which boundary conditions are chosen for the scalar field; these scalar fields are sufficiently light that two inequivalent quantization schemes can be chosen, corresponding to a choice of either standard (Dirichlet) or non-standard (Neumann) boundary conditions at asymptotic infinity.
 For example, when $d>5$ the standard boundary conditions will be unstable if the scalar is sufficiently close to the BF bound.
 Non-standard boundary conditions are even more unstable.
 For example, In $d=4$, a scalar with mass $-2>m^2\ell^2>-5/4$ will lead to an instability if non-standard (Neumann) boundary conditions are imposed.
 The marginal case $m^2 \ell^2 = -2$ is especially interesting, as it is a conformally coupled field in the bulk.
 We will study these marginal cases separately, and conclude that they do not lead to instabilities because the associated modes have infinite energy.